The name of this organization shall be BANGLADESH ASSOCIATON OF CERTIFICATION BODIES (BACB).

 There are two stages of membership.

-- 1 .
-Applicant Member: A certification body desirous of obtaining membership of the BACB will apply in a defined format to the President of the association.
+- 1. Applicant Member: A certification body desirous of obtaining membership of the BACB will apply in a defined format to the President of the association.
 Upon receipt of such an application, the Certification Body will be assigned Applicant Membership.
 The application will be reviewed by the executive committee within 60 days there-from.
-If all the criteria for membership are met., the executive committee will declare the membership of the aspirant CB and inform it through a formal letter.
+If all the criteria for membership are met., the executive committee will declare the membership of the aspirant Certification Body/Inspection Body/Training Body and inform it through a formal letter.

 9.0 Eligibility of Membership:

-Certification bodies desirous of becoming member of BACB shall fulfill following requirements:
+Certification bodies/Inspection Bodies/Training Bodies desirous of becoming member of BACB shall fulfill following requirements:

-- 5. The CB will have at least one internationally recognized accreditation for any of its Certification Services.
-The government agencies working for implementation and certification of quality will be exempt from this requirement
+- (2) The CB/IB/TB (Certification Body/Inspection Body/Training Body) must have accreditation from the Bangladesh Accreditation Board (BAB) based on ISO/IEC 17021 or ISO/IEC 17065 or ISO/IEC 17020 or ISO/IEC 17024 for any of its Certification, Inspection and Training Services.
+The government agencies working for implementation and certification, Inspection and training of quality will be exempt from this requirement.

 - 8. Any applicant; whose application for becoming a member of the association has been refused, will have the right to appeal in prescribed form within 30 days of the refusal notification.
 The executive committee of the association will review the appeal and give the final verdict within 60 days of receiving the appeal.
 In reviewing the appeal, the executive committee will consider the newly submitted evidences if any and make its final decision.